AhmecC/Telegram-Ebay-Price-Tracker/README.md

 # Telegram-Ebay-Price-Tracker

-/track_new To Do List:
-- Search the item and if 0 results come up then tell them a mistake was made and to retry
-- search the item and inform the user of how many results came up (if low search results then make them confirm they want to still track)

-/manage To Do List:
-- Make output nice :)
+Description:
+> This bot allows users to type in a product and a target price.
+The bot will then periodically search the item on ebay and see if it satisfies the target price.
+For Buy-it-now items the user will be notified straight away (with a link sending them to the item).
+For Auction items the user will only be notified when there is six hours left of the Auction and it still satisfies the target price.
+It will include the postage price in the total price that is compared with the target.
+The bot allows you to see your tracked items and also delete them if need be.

-/Actual Tracker Functionality:
+Upcoming Functionality:
-- Search the item up on ebay and look at the top (not yet known) results every 6 hours
-- For Buy-it=now items, inform the user if it satisfies target price
-- For Bidding items, inform the user only if there is less than 6 hours of bidding left and it satisfies their target price
-- Give a setting where they can either track both Buy-it-now or Bids or just one
+- /manage Output to look nicer
+- /track_new checks how many search results there are (if 0 it won't track it, if < 20 it will ask if user is sure, if > 20 no notifying needed)
+- Actual Track Functionality